Elisabeth Moltmann-Wendel: Feminist theology

 Another important focus of her theological investigations lay in her engagement with the Political philosophy of Hannah Arendt and Arendt's work on "Natality".
 An appetite for new beginnings, deep curiosity about life and a simple "love for the world" were things that Moltmann-Wendel shared with Arendt.
 In a contribution during the 1990s to the anthology "Im Einklang mit dem Kosmos" ("In Harmony with the Cosmos") she included a plea in support of Arendt's personal compilation "Denken ohne Geländer", and thereby urged her readers to think through the doctrine of the Incarnation uncompromisingly to a conclusion.
 A deep love for everything corporeal-sensual and for the Earth ran through Moltmann-Wendel's thinking.
 Her autobiography demonstrates this vividly.
 In the context of the various New Testament stories of Jesus healing women, the importance of women's bodies for theological understanding becomes another interpretational key to her thinking.

 In pursuit of her urge to communicate and to test her ideas, Elisabeth Moltmann-Wendel was a copious networker, especially with other female theologians.
 As early as the 1980s the Tübingen home that she shared with her husband - by this time a noted theological scholar on his own account - was a meeting place for theologians from Germany, Austria, Switzerland and further afield.
 Regular guests included her friend Herlinde Pissarek-Hudelist, a theologian from Innsbrick, who in 1988 became the first ever female dean of a Catholic theology faculty.
-Others included Catharina Halkes from Nijmegen, Helen Schüngel-Straumann from (originally) Switzerland and Elisabeth Gössmann who had received her doctorate in Theology from the University of Munich at the same time as Joseph Ratzinger.
-(1954 had been the first year in which doctorates in catholic theology were awarded in Germany.)
-Between 1955 and 1986 Gössmann had worked in Tokyo, but the final decades of her teaching career she spent back in Europe.
+Others included Catharina Halkes from Nijmegen, Helen Schüngel-Straumann from (originally) Switzerland and Elisabeth Gössmann who had received her doctorate in Theology from the Ludwig-Maximilians-Universität München at the same time as Joseph Ratzinger.
+1954 had been the first year in which doctorates in catholic theology were awarded in Germany.
+Between 1955 and 1986, Gössmann had worked in Tokyo, but the final decades of her teaching career she spent back in Europe.
 In 1986 Moltmann-Wendel involved in creating the "Europäische Gesellschaft für theologische Forschung von Frauen“ (ESWTR / "European Society of Women in Theological Research").